brillozon/dynamodb/README.md

 > ```docker-compose build```

-THe image is based on the JRE 8 base image.
+The image is based on the JRE 8 base image.
 An attempt was made to use the Alpine JRE 8 base image, but the DynamoDB code does not run correctly.
 This will require additional investigation.
 It is likely that additional packages need to be installed to the Alpine